-We perform more than 19,000 GI endoscopic procedures each year at our three state-of-the art GI Procedures Units.
-Anesthesiology professionals are available to ensure patient safety and comfort throughout the procedure.
+We perform more than 20,000 GI endoscopic procedures each year at our three state-of-the-art GI Procedures Units.
+Anesthesiology professionals and skilled endoscopy nurses are available to ensure your comfort throughout the procedure.
 Ongoing programs aim to further improve quality, maximize efficiency, and enhance patient experiences and comfort.
 More than 97% of patients would recommend us to a family member or friend, and we consistently exceed benchmarks on all quality measures.

 We perform a full range of general and advanced endoscopic procedures, including:

 Screening, surveillance, and diagnosis, as well as advanced therapeutic procedures for large polyps and colonic stenting.Upper Endoscopy

 Diagnosis and screening, as well as advanced therapeutic procedures for achalasia (BoTox injection, pneumatic dilatation), Barrett’s esophagus (Barrx therapy and esophageal endoscopic mucosal resection), esophageal strictures (dilatation and stenting), duodenal polyps, and malignancy (enteral stenting).Capsule Endoscopy

 To evaluate obscure bleeding and possible small bowel diseases, such as Crohn’s disease.Deep Enteroscopy (Antegrade Only)

 To evaluate and treat small bowel bleeding and mass lesions.ERCP

 For routine and emergent indications, including management of difficult bile duct stones and complex bile duct injuries.Endoscopic Ultrasound (Upper and Lower)

 For gastrointestinal cancer staging, fine-needle aspiration biopsy of abdominal and mediastinal masses, evaluation of submucosal gastrointestinal mass lesions.Advanced Therapeutic Endoscopic Procedures